singhasiri-i/birthday-countdown/README.md

 > **Language**: React JavaScript

 > **Description**: A birthday countdown page using Vite, countdown by second till midnight of the setup date.
+To start the project, please run for `npm run dev`.

 > **Project preview**: